 New Emerson is an award-winning school.
 Our students consistently achieve at high levels on state assessments and we have received the John Irwin Award for Academic Excellence from the Colorado Department of Education a total of eight times.

 The answer is no one thing.

-Our size, our dedicated and experienced staff, and supportive parent community no doubt contribute to what sets us apart.
+Our size, dedicated and experienced staff, and supportive parent community undoubtedly contribute to what sets us apart.
 Our community partnerships are also a huge part of our success, as is our continued commitment to current teaching and learning research as a guide for our instructional practices.